 When tragedy struck Cara’s life in 2015, her path took a dramatic turn and she left her 20+ year career as a wildlife biologist.
 Two years later, she transformed her pain into healing when she opened her small storefront and studio in southern Vermont and Cara Wolff Jewelry was born.
 Read on and watch the below video to learn more about Cara's transformative journey in her own words...

 "Have you ever experienced a loss so great that the reality you thought you once knew was no longer recognizable?
-A loss that shredded the fabric of your life into a million tiny pieces and you found that when you went to try to put the pieces back together, the life you once knew was irrevocably changed?...This kind of loss happened to me about 7 years ago.
-And then again, 5 years ago.
-You see, if it weren’t for cancer, I never would have become a jewelry maker.
-Not my cancer, but my sister’s cancer.
-And my mom’s cancer.
+A loss that shredded the fabric of your life into a million tiny pieces and you found that when you went to try to put the pieces back together, the life you once knew was irrevocably changed?

 I lost my beloved sister, who was my only sibling and best friend, to breast cancer in 2015.
 She was a bright, funny, and beautiful 43-year-old mother of two young children.
 The cancer came on like a freight train and she was gone only a year after her fight for her life began.
-If this devastating loss weren’t enough, my mother was diagnosed with the same horrific disease almost two years to the day after my sister died.
-Luckily, my mother responded favorably to treatment and is alive and well as I type these words.

-As you can probably imagine, having the two most closely related women to me both suffer from the same terrible disease had a profound impact on my life.
+As you can probably imagine, having the two most closely related women to me both suffer from the same terrible disease has had a profound impact on my life.
 At the time of my mother’s diagnosis, I’d been working as a Wildlife Biologist for 20 years.
 It had been my dream since I was a young girl to study wild animals in an effort to help protect their habitat.
 I loved my job.
 And I also knew I had to leave it.

 I’d been fascinated with jewelry and gemstones since I was a child and had always made jewelry as a hobby.
 But I had never given myself permission to BE an artist.
 However, the more I leaned into this possibility, the more it felt like the path to putting the pieces of my life back together in a way that would allow me to live inside of my joy and hope.
 Nothing could bring my sister back to me, but the act of using my hands to create beauty every day, beauty that could be shared and exchanged as a symbol of love, felt like the best way to keep my sister’s spirit alive in my life and in all those whose lives I touched with my jewelry.